 Students who have been sexually assaulted always have the option of reporting the incident to the police.
 Ball State University will provide whatever assistance the victim needs in notifying the police.
 On-campus assaults should be reported to University Police at (765) 285-1111.
-Off-campus incidents should be reported to either University Police or the Muncie Police Department at (765) 747-4838.
+Off-campus incidents taking place around campus or in the city of Muncie should be reported to either University Police or the Muncie Police Department at (765) 747-4838.
+Assaults taking place elsewhere should be reported to the local police in the jurisdiction where the crime occurred; upon request, University Police will assist victims in reporting to the appropriate law enforcement agency.
 In all cases, emergency assistance can be reached by calling 911.